chef/chef-web-docs/content/config_rb_manage.md

 `session_timeout`

 : The amount of time (in minutes) of inactivity before a user is logged out.
-When not set (or set to 0), a browser session will not have a timed expiration and will expire when the browser session ends, quits, or when the computer restarts, or when the absolute session time limit is hit (see `session_timeout_absolute`).
+When not set (or set to 0), a browser session won't have a timed expiration and will expire when the browser session ends, quits, or when the computer restarts, or when the absolute session time limit is hit (see `session_timeout_absolute`).
 Default value: `1440` (one day).

 `session_timeout_absolute`

 : The amount of time (in minutes) after which a user will be logged out, regardless of activity.
-When not set (or set to 0), a browser session will not have a timed expiration unless a session is inactive longer than the session time limit (see `session_timeout`).
+When not set (or set to 0), a browser session won't have a timed expiration unless a session is inactive longer than the session time limit (see `session_timeout`).
 Default value: `10080` (one week).

 `sign_in_page_message`